eligigante/sentiment-analysis-web-app/README.md

 # A Python-based Reddit Sentiment Analyzer
 ## Overview
-A web application designed to analyze and interpret the sentiment of reddit comments.
+A simple web application designed to analyze and interpret the sentiment of reddit comments.
 Leveraging the capabilities of the Streamlit library, this application provides an intuitive and user-friendly interface for users to input text and receive immediate feedback on the sentiment, whether it is positive, negative, or neutral.

 ## Installation
 To run this application locally, follow these steps: